wwolfsberger/MixPainter/README.md

 Input is a classig ADMIXTURE Q-file and plink .fam file to process.
 Groups the samples by FID.

-Allows users to dynamically mute the components in interest, or, alternatively, automatically highlight all the components that are present in the group(user defined) in a amount(user defined, default  = 5%) in other samples of the admixture plot.
+Allows users to dynamically mute the components in interest, or, alternatively, automatically highlight all the components that are present in the group(user defined) in an amount(user defined, default  = 5%) in other samples of the admixture plot.